-An Arkansas 10 Day Notice to Quit is a criminal eviction notice for nonpayment of rent.
-The tenant must move out within ten (10) judicial days (not counting weekends or legal holidays), otherwise the tenant is guilty of a misdemeanor and will incur daily fines.
+An Arkansas 10 Day Notice To Quit is a letter that complies with state legal requirements to begin a criminal eviction against a tenant for nonpayment of rent.
+The tenant must pay the balance due or move out within ten (10) judicial days (i.e., not counting weekends or legal holidays) of receiving notice.

-When to Use an Arkansas 10 Day Notice to Quit
+When To Use an Arkansas 10 Day Notice To Quit

 How to Write an Arkansas 10 Day Notice to Quit

-- Fill in the complete address of the rental premises;
+- Fill in the full address of the rental premises

-How to Serve an Arkansas 10 Day Notice to Quit
+How To Serve an Arkansas 10 Day Notice To Quit

-- Handing the notice to the tenant in person;
+- Hand delivery to the tenant

 Sources